 See the step by step tutorial at Because of Madalene.

-Gather your ornamental gourds and some faux (or real!) greenery and you will end up with a creation like Stephanie’s Gourd Wreath from Garden Therapy.
+Gather your ornamental gourds and some faux (or real!) greenery and you will end up with a creation like Stephanie’s Gourd Wreath.

-Do you decorate your front door for autumn?
-Tell us how in the comments section below!
+Do you decorate your front door for autumn with a DIY autumn wreath?
+Tell us about your creation in the comments section below!